RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuino/RAK811-Evaluation-Board/Quickstart/README.md

   caption="ABP Configuration in The Things Stack"
 />

-You should now be able to see the device on The Things Stack console after you fully registered your device, as shown in Figure 29.
+You should now be able to see the device on The Things Stack console after you fully register your device, as shown in **Figure 29**.

 <rk-img
   src="/assets/images/wisduino/rak811-evaluation-board/quickstart/image_5_abp.png"